savushkin-r-d/PLCnext-howto/HowTo install Linux (Ubuntu) tools for C++ programming with Eclipse IDE/readme.md

 ![java version ok](images/java_-version_ok.png)

 2. To install **Eclipse IDE for C/C++ Developers** visit https://www.eclipse.org/downloads/packages/, select and download appropriate package:
-The installation of the pocket must be done on ubuntu
 ![eclipse package](images/eclipse_package.png)

 or use wget to download **2019.3 R** version (risk of being changed):